mosaic-design-system/docs/src/components/popover.md

       ## Usage

-      Although similar to a tool tooltip, the major difference is that a popover must be triggered and dismissed by a click.
-This could be a button, a link, or an image, etc.
+      Although similar to a **Tooltip**, the major difference is that a **Popover** must be triggered and dismissed by a click.
+This could be a button, a link, an image, etc.\

-      Secondly a popover can hold more content than a tooltip, although it should never be over populated or over used.
-The content in a pop over should be seen as ‘additional information’ and not crucial to the users decision making.
+      Secondly, a **Popover** can hold more content than a **Tooltip**, although it should never be over-populated or over-used.
+The content in a **Popover** should be seen as ‘additional information’ and not crucial to the users decision making.
+A **Popover** should only ever *add* to the user's experience, and never be a requirement.
+They are the cherry that you add on top of the cake, not the batter.

       There are many uses of a popover ranging from a larger Tooltip to a popover that contains additional HTML content.
-It is also possible to trigger a popover on the client of an element and to position a popover to appear either top, bottom, left or right using the `placement` attribute.
+It is also possible to trigger a popover on the client of an element and to position a popover to appear either top, bottom, left or right using the `placement` attribute."
     icon: file_invoice
   - title: Code
     hook: code